t-dub-lz/the-guild/README.md

 Tools receive a file path as the first argument and should:
 - Exit `0` if the file is clean / passes inspection
 - Exit `1` if the file has issues
+- Exit `2` to indicate that the tool itself encountered an error
+- Support `-n` flag for no output to stdout, only stderr
-- Support `-nn` flag for quiet mode (no output, just exit code)
+- Support `-nn` flag for no output at all (to either stdout or stderr)
-- Support `-d` flag for detailed output
+- Support `-d` flag for details ONLY (omitting header/footer output that might happen in "regular" standalone operation)
 - Support `--prefix="..."` for indented output

 ### Repository Cache (.repos/)